top of page

 Fabric scraps, buttons, and ribbons

-• Good Fabric, an online sustainable fabric shop based in Wimbledon, accept fabric scraps which they pass on to local schools.
+• Good Fabric: An online sustainable fabric shop based in Wimbledon, accept fabric scraps which they pass on to local schools.
 Your scraps can be as little as 5x5cm – not big enough to make anything with, but just right to help a child learn about materials or create a collage!
 Any other arts and crafts materials you have but don’t use would be greatly appreciated, too.
 Old buttons, bias bindings, ribbons, and thread will all be received with open arms.

 To Sell (or Buy) Reused: